 The prototyping, redesign after redesign, and CAD all came to fruition.
 When we hung, we knew our team was entering a completely new era.
 No longer are the years of struggling to reach a seemingly impossibly high bar.

 Qualifications came to end with us traversing for another time, ranking Miss Daisy at 13th by noon.
-With the end of qualifications, came51925644209_f3b2e2b4c7_e alliance selection, and our strategy scouts were prepared.
+With the end of qualifications, came alliance selection, and our strategy scouts were prepared.
 Our team was in the stands watching every robot during every match and taking notes to input into our scouting database, an elaborate spreadsheet with equations that the strategy team created during build season to give us quick data about the best teams to ally with.
 During alliance selection, we got picked by Team 7414 and allied with 5420.

 As the matches progressed, we maintained a solid performance.
 Our gyroscopic sensor was misaligned and our driver had to compensate as best as they could, leading to us not being able to perform the best we could.
 As luck would have it though, during match 60, our partner, 7414, lost balance and was unfortunately unable to continue.